Don’t Let Craigslist Text Spam Ruin Your Sale!

 How To Stop Craigslist Spam Text Messages and Get Your Revenge With DoNotPay

-When you receive a suspicious Craigslist-related text, particularly the one in which the sender is asking for your payment info, access DoNotPay from your web browser or your iOS app and follow these steps:
+When you receive a suspicious Craigslist-related text, particularly the one in which the sender is asking for your payment info, access DoNotPay from your web browser and follow these steps:

 - Find the Robo Revenge feature